mitchpaulus/dotfiles/notes/bluebeam.md

 - Can add leaders to callouts (Q) using Shift-click on the bend circle, or right clicking, and selecting 'Add Leader'

+## Text Boxes

+No border?
+Set width to 0pt.